Season of Nonviolence

 Drawing on the legacies of their iconic and beloved family members, Ndaba Mandela

-and Ilyasah Shabazz will share inspirational stories and empowering lessons.
-Today,
+and Ilyasah Shabazz shared inspirational stories and empowering lessons.
+Today, both

 and Shabazz have dedicated their life’s work to continuing the call for social justice started by Nelson Mandela and Malcolm X.

-Join us on COCC's Madras campus to watch the livestream of "Lessons from Our Fathers"
+Watch the livestream of "Lessons from Our Fathers" together on our Madras campus.

 Thursday, January 26 - COCC Madras Campus -- Community Room